castrofernandez/shoutme/README.md

 # shoutme
-Library to log message to the shell.
+Library to log messages to the shell.

 1. Install